 Atlanta, GA 30303-8909

-Members of the Spartanburg Methodist College community including students, staff, faculty and guests have the right to be free from sexual harassment or sexual misconduct.
+Members of the Spartanburg Methodist College community including students, staff, faculty, third-party vendors and guests have the right to be free from sexual harassment or sexual misconduct.
 All members of the College community, including students, faculty, staff, and independent contractors and third-party visitors to the College and independent contractors are subject to this policy.
-This policy protects individuals in connection with all the academic, educational extracurricular, athletic, and other programs of the College, whether those programs take place in a College facility, at an off-campus class or program sponsored by the College, or on College provided transportation.
-Additionally, the Policy protects individuals that experience prohibited conduct off-campus when the conduct has continuing effects on the individual in the College setting.
+This policy protects individuals in connection with all the academic, educational, extracurricular, athletic, and other programs of the College, whether those programs take place in a College facility, at an off-campus class or program sponsored by the College, or on College provided transportation.
+Additionally, the Policy protects individuals that experience prohibited conduct off- campus when the conduct has continuing effects on the individual in the College setting.

-Sexual Harassment: Unwelcome sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when:
+Sexual Harassment: Unwelcome sexual advances, requests for sexual favors, and sexual misconduct (defined below) and other verbal or physical conduct of a sexual nature constitute sexual harassment.